Postcards from the Edge

+Fisher wrote a sequel to the novel, The Best Awful There Is, which was published in 2004.

 Plot summary

 The novel revolves around movie actress Suzanne Vale as she tries to put her life together after a drug overdose.
 The book is divided into five main sections:

 The prologue is in epistolary form, with postcards written by Suzanne to her brother, friend, and grandmother.

 The novel continues the epistolary form, consisting of first-person narrative excerpts from a journal Suzanne kept while coming to terms with her drug addiction and rehab experiences. ("Maybe I shouldn't have given the guy who pumped my stomach my phone number, but who cares?
 My life is over anyway.")
 In time Suzanne's entries begin to alternate with the experiences of Alex, another addict in the same clinic.
 This section ends with Suzanne being discharged after successfully completing treatment.

 The second section opens with dialogue between Suzanne and film producer Jack Burroughs on their first date.
 It then changes to alternating monologues from Suzanne (addressed to her therapist) and Jack (addressed to his lawyer, who serves much the same purpose as Suzanne's therapist).
 Their relationship continues in this vein – all dialogue/monologue.

 The last three sections are traditional third-person narrative.

 The third section describes the initial days of the first movie Suzanne made after her treatment.
 For convenience, Suzanne stays with her grandparents while the movie is made.
-She is chided for not relaxing herself on-screen, and notes that if she could relax she wouldn't be in therapy.
+She is chided for not appearing to be relaxed onscreen, and notes that if she could relax she wouldn't be in therapy.
 This becomes a running gag among the actors and crew.
 The section ends with the crew mooning her on her birthday, and Suzanne asserts that "there isn't enough therapy" to help her with that experience.